Mukesh-coder6374/Phonocardiogram-ML-Prototype/README.md

 ├── patient_plots/            # 🎨 Saved waveform, MFCC, spectrogram image
 ---

-## ⚙️ Notes
+## ✅ Notes

-- This is a **prototype** for experimenting with ML on Phonocardiogram (PCG) signals.
+- This is a **prototype** for experimentation only.
-- Results can be improved with more advanced models and larger datasets.
+- Results can be improved with more data and advanced ML techniques.
-- Make sure paths are correct when running locally or in Colab.
+- Make sure file paths match your local or cloud environment.
+- Refer to the script order for running the full pipeline.

 ---